Addicted to Scrolling? 3 Small Changes to STOP Feeling Drained After Scrolling Social Media

 This is bad, they're wrong, we're threatened.
 The brain prefers cognitive ease over nuance.

-So we have an incentive issue for the platforms because they're just trying to keep us glued and we have a lack of mental resilience for us.
+Speaker 1 So, we have an incentive issue for the platforms because they're just trying to keep us glued, and we have a lack of mental resilience for us.

-Put those both together, that's what we're experiencing right now.
-So what do we do about the incentive issue?
+Speaker 1 Put those both together, that's what we're experiencing right now.
+So, what do we do about the incentive issue?
 People often ask me if I think AI will ever have a soul.

-And my response is, I don't know if AI will ever have a soul.
-I just hope the people building AI.
+Speaker 1 And my response is, I don't know if AI will ever have a soul.
+I just hope the people building AI have a soul.

 If you build a company, it has a part of you in it.
 There's an energetic exchange as well.